timpratim/urlshortener/README.md

 This will redirect you to the original URL.

 ### Built With
-Go - The programming language used
+Go - The programming language.

 ### Authors
-Pratim Bhosale - Initial work
+Pratim Bhosale
-See also the list of contributors who participated in this project.

-### License
-This project is licensed under the MIT License - see the LICENSE.md file for details.